 3) Peacetime veterans and others who have fulfilled their military service obligations.
 This category of veterans receives a 5% scoring criteria status that applies until the veteran's first employment; it cannot be used in a promotional examination.
 Qualifying veterans in this category include:

 - A member in any branch of the armed forces of the United States, including the national guard and armed forces reserves, who has fulfilled his or her initial military service obligation;

 - A member of the women's air forces service pilots;

 - A member of the armed forces reserves, national guard, or coast guard, and has been called into federal service by a presidential select reserve call up for at least one hundred eighty cumulative days;

 - A civil service crewmember with service aboard a U.S. army transport service or U.S. naval transportation service vessel in oceangoing service from December 7, 1941, through December 31, 1946; or

 - A member of the Philippine armed forces/scouts during the period of armed conflict from December 7, 1941, through August 15, 1945.

-4) Veterans who were called to active military service from employment with a city or county.
+4) Veterans who were called to active military service from employment with a city or county or other political subdivision.
 This category receives a 5% scoring criteria status that is added to promotional examinations until the first promotion only.
 (Note that this category of veterans is protected when returning to employment from military duty by the federal Uniformed Services Employment and Reemployment Rights Act.)
 Of course, veterans in this category could also qualify in any of the above two categories when seeking initial employment with another agency covered by RCW 41.04.010.

 Are There Procedural Requirements for Implementing a Veteran's Scoring Criteria Status?